|

 ones.
 This sign reminds us to let these children know they are

+not forgotten.”
 “G-Ma, I know, I know.
 Let’s take some of

 our Valentine’s cookies to the kids” volunteered sweet Sarah.
 “We can